josephine-c/Rails_Assessment/README.md

 * Allows you to have multiple models signed in at the same time;
 * Is based on a modularity concept: use only what you really need.

-STRIPE GEM

-AWS 3 GEM

 **6. Identify the database to be used in your App and provide a justification for your choice.**

 PostgreSQL database will be used in our App as it is an open-source relational database management system emphasizing extensibility and standards compliance.
 It can handle workloads ranging from single-machine applications to Web services or data warehousing with many concurrent users.
 PostgreSQL is ACID-compliant and transactional.
 It offers support for RDBMS features such as updatable and materialized views, triggers, foreign keys; functions and stored procedures. [ref.wiki]

 **7. Identify and describe the production database setup (i.e. postgres instance).**

+PostgreSQL is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

+Postgres is a client/server application, allowing us to create, access and destroy databases.

 Running postgres - how you setup the database - onto heroko and seed into db

-************ REFACTOR FOLLOWING
-Postgres is a client/server application and as a user, we only need access to the client portions of the installation.
-Once installed, Postgresql allows you to create, access and destroy databases.

-Each Postgresql session consists of these 3 elements;

-A supervisory Postmaster
-the user's psql program (front-end), and
-1 or more backend database servers which is the postgres process itself The fundamental aspect of Postgresql are tables, which in turn are a collection of rows.
-Each row has the same set of named columns, and each column is of a specific type.
-Each row also has an unique permanent object identifier.
+At its base level a postgresql database is made up of tables, With each table being made up of rows and columns.
+Each row has the same sets of columns and each column is a specific type.
+Each row is identified by a unique identification.
+This identification is used to reference all columns and the data held within them.

 **8. Describe the architecture of your App.**

-MVC RESTFUL ETC.

 Users can be both a purchaser and/or a courier/deliverer, tables are made for the orders/listings which are linked to the shops and transactions are made through a 3rd party Web app Stripe.
 MVC architecture – Ruby on rails – using postgresql – building blocks of the app - heroku

-**9. Explain the different high-level components (abstractions) in your App.** how the app works in steps information you're entering into the models
+**9. Explain the different high-level components (abstractions) in your App.**

-making a listing

-making payment

-what you do with the infromation you get from that and do you update a table
+Our application follows an MVC structure and breaking tasks up into views, models and controllers.
+The application is taking advantage of Faker and Devise Gems to add extra features(making payments and user verification).
+For styling we're using bootstrap.

 **10. Detail any third party services that your App will use.**
 Stripe - Its software allows individuals and businesses to make and receive payments over the Internet.
 Stripe provides the technical, fraud prevention, and banking infrastructure required to operate online payment systems.
 Wikipedia

-Heroku -

-AWS -
+Heroku - Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.
+We're using this service to deploy our application.

+AWS - We are using this service to store any files and pictures that are required to be saved.

+Git Hub and Git kraken - We used these services for version control.

 **11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).**

-Airtasker -
+Airtasker - Similar posting for jobs and accpeting of jobs structure.

-Other examples -
+Uber, menulog, deliveroo - The app requires a user to deliver items other users.

 **12. Discuss the database relations to be implemented.**